jjhollar/PPSTimingAnalyzer/README.md

    * For commissioning, the macros are currently set up to work using local ("Lite") PPS tracks, rather than the full proton object.
 The list of ntuples to run over is defined in TimingAnalysisMacro.h

-   * For proton tracking, only the 210m pixel stations are considered by default in the macro.
-     With the 2-plane tracking, the 220m pixels could also be included.
+   * Previously in 2022 the 220m pixel stations were ignored due to problems.
+Now the macro requires pixel tracks in both 210+220.
+In order to go back to 2022 data, this should be changed.

+   * The macro now considers both cylindrical and box timing RPs.
+For the 2-arm selection, currently the time difference is made separately for the combinations cylindrical-cylindrical and box-box.
+     When running on 2022 or older data, the box stations did not exist so these values will not be filled.

    * In the fitting macro, all the initial values, ranges, and event-mixing background parameters are just copied from 2018 and will need to be updated